statgen/demuxlet/README.md

 * Set `--alpha 0 --alpha 0.5`, which assumes the expected proportion of 50% genetic mixture from two individuals, to get better estimates of doublets.
 * Set `--group-list` to a list of barcodes (i.e. barcodes.tsv from 10X) to speed things up and only get demultiplexing for cells called by other methods
+* To reproduce the results presented in the paper, please go to: https://github.com/yelabucsf/demuxlet_paper_code/tree/master/fig1 to download the vcf.